labinthewild/LITW-study-templates/docs/7-ManageData.md

 LITW.data.submitStudyData({trial_data_2});
 ```

 From this example, you can see we opted to insert the trial number in each dictionary key, instead of using something more generic like `{"trial_number": 1, "stimulus": trial.stimulus, "answer": trial.response}`.
 Why is that?
-For analysis purposes, all data from one session will be probably merged under one UUID and having repeated keys will make it harder to differentiate the data.
+For analysis purposes, all data from one session will probably be merged under one UUID and having repeated keys will make it harder to differentiate the data.

 ##Step 2: Retrieving data

-If you are either using your own infrastruct or ours, one approach to get your data out of the database is a simple DATA DUMP.
+If you are either using your own infrastructure or ours, one approach to get your data out of the database is a simple DATA DUMP.
 If you are using our infrastructure, we will provide you files that looks like this:

 ```
 "59";"{""uuid"": ""ce69563a-8e88-4c06-9b41-2723fe1c89d7"", ""data_type"": ""study:data"", ""stimulus_1"": [""cat1"",""cat2""], ""answer"": ""cat1""}";"2018-08-23 22:31:41"